7 Best YouTube Alternatives: Top Monetization Platforms (2021)

 Take the example below.
 According to YouTube's new eligibility requirements, a channel is no longer eligible for monetization if it does not meet the 4000 hours of watch time within the last 12 months and the minimum requirement of 1,000 subscribers.

-In short, you won’t make money if your channel doesn’t measure up.
+In short, you won't make money if your channel doesn't measure up.
 The sad part is that it takes a lot to build a subscriber base of loyal fans.
-And if your channel is on the edge of these minimum requirements, making money on YouTube isn’t guaranteed.
+And if your channel is on the edge of these minimum requirements, making money on YouTube isn't guaranteed.
+Which doesn't make for an exciting user experience.

 And then there's COPPA or the Children’s Online Privacy Protection Act (COPPA) of 1998.
 It was created to prevent deceptive marketing techniques targeting children in exchange for their personal information.